 Loyalty (Chugi)

 The virtue of uncompromising loyalty was tied directly to lineage.
 A samurai did not merely serve a lord; he served the lord's ancestors.
 Betrayal, or even perceived disloyalty, was not just a breach of contract with a living individual.
 It was an offense against the entire ancestral line of the lord and a stain on the samurai's own family history.
-The deep bond between the lord and his vassal was often described as a familial one, with the daimyo acting as the father and the samurai as the son.
-This made disloyalty akin to patricide, a spiritual crime of the highest order.
+The deep bond between lord and vassal was often described as familial, with the daimyo acting as the father and the samurai as the son.
+This made disloyalty akin to patricide—a spiritual crime of the highest order.
 The tension between loyalty to one's own family and loyalty to one's lord was a central theme in samurai literature and ethics.
+The code demanded that a samurai prioritize his lord's honor above all else, even when it conflicted with personal feelings or family obligations.

 Filial Piety vs. Warrior Duty (Giri and Ninjo)

 One of the most profound ethical struggles a samurai could face was the conflict between filial piety (ko) and his duty (giri) to his lord.
 While the ideal was that these duties would align, history and literature are full of tragic tales where they clashed.
 A samurai might be ordered to execute his own father for treason, or he might be forced to avenge a family member who was in the wrong.
-The famous tale of the 47 Ronin centers on this very tension.
+The famous tale of the 47 Ronin centers on this tension.
 Their lord, Asano Naganori, was wronged and forced to commit seppuku.
 His retainers became masterless samurai (ronin).
 Their duty to their lord and his ancestors demanded revenge, but their duty to the state forbade it.
 Their eventual decision to avenge their lord, knowing they would be executed for it, was celebrated as the perfect resolution of this conflict, upholding the higher duty of ancestral honor.
-This tension is known as the conflict between giri (social obligation) and ninjo (human feeling), a theme that resonates throughout Japanese culture.
+This tension is known as the conflict between giri (social obligation) and ninjo (human feeling)—a theme that resonates throughout Japanese culture and continues in modern narratives.

 Honor (Meiyo) and Redemption (Seppuku)